Calculator for the sugar-alcohol-conversion

-For distilling spirits at home you need an alcoholic liquid, e.g., a fermented mash.
-Due to empirical data, it is possible to foresee the alcohol content of sugar-containing liquids after fermentation (sugar alcohol conversion), e.g., grape juice, unfermented mash, honey dissolved in water, sugar water, etc. The yeast will have converted all of the sugar into alcohol after fermentation has finished (mash for distilling fruit spirits), thus there is NO sugar left!
+For home distilling you need an alcoholic liquid, e.g., a fermented mash.
+Due to empirical data, it is possible to foresee the moonshine alcohol content of sugar-containing liquids after fermentation (sugar alcohol conversion), e.g., grape juice, unfermented mash, honey dissolved in water, sugar water, etc. The yeast will have converted all of the sugar into alcohol after fermentation has finished (mash for distilling fruit spirits), thus there is NO sugar left!
 Another term for sugar or alcohol content is sugar or alcohol concentration.
 There are, depending on the application, several kinds of units to indicate the concentration of sugar or alcohol.

 If you type the sugar content into one of the four stated units and click “Calculate” or press the enter key, the other units will be calculated, as well as the alcohol content.
 You can also enter the alcohol content and calculate the corresponding sugar concentration.
 The base of the calculation is the input field with the focus, will say the field where you entered the number or where you click.